 Because training is a key component in telecenter sustainability, it is important that it is done effectively.
-The Canadian Government's recent evaluation of its decade old Community Access Program includes a list of recommendations - and the first two were: include coaching of the community, and promote the program to government agencies and to the "hard-to-reach."
+The Canadian Government's recent evaluation of its decade old Community Access Program includes a list of recommendations and the first two were: include coaching of the community, and promote the program to government agencies and to the "hard-to-reach."

 We cannot overlook the role of intermediary community groups in promoting the awareness and use of telecenters.
-Various community organizations and institutions have the opportunity to build demand in their constituents for telecenter services.
-Schools, health centers, agricultural extension agents and input suppliers, community leaders, and cooperatives should be partners with telecenters in identifying what information and education related services can bind people to telecentrs.
+Various community organizations and institutions urge their constituents to request relevant telecenter services.
+Schools, health centers, agricultural extension agents and input suppliers, community leaders, and cooperatives should be partners with telecenters in identifying what information and education related services can be useful to their constituents, and then help telecenters build these particular resources.

 The stage has been set for doing this with the Millennium Development Goals.
 In planning the World Summit on the Information Society in Geneva (2003) and Tunis (2005), one of the principal objectives was the identification of strategies and actions that would mainstream ICT into the work aimed at achieving the Millennium Development Goals.
-This presents an opportunity for enterprising telecenter managers to tie telecenter visibility to important international and community priorities.
+This presents an opportunity for enterprising telecenter advocates and planners to tie telecenter visibility to important international and community priorities.

-In my Memo to Telecenter Planners, I would urge that they argue against the idea that "If you build it, they will come."
-They will not, unless the planner builds staff and community training into the priorities.
+We oppose the idea that "If you build it, they will come."
+They will not come unless the planner builds staff and community training into the priorities.